lsst/LDM-493/_taxonomy.rst

 As :numref:`fig-information-flow` illustrates, the scope and functionality of the Data Management System is specified by Requirements Documents.
 Design documents translate requirements into actionable designs and documentation of system implementations.
-Designs originate in change controlled Design Documents (LDM), though details can be deferred to Implementation Technical Notes (DMTN).
+Designs originate in :ref:`change controlled design documents (LDM) <ldm>`, though details can be deferred to :ref:`implementation technical notes (DMTN, SQR) <implementation-technotes>`.
-In addition to requirements documents, Technical Notes inform design documentation.
+In addition to requirements documents, :ref:`technical notes <technotes>` inform design decisions.
-User Guides are written for end users using a combination of information from the design documentation and the implemented software itself.
+:ref:`User guides <guides>` are written for end users using a combination of information from the design documentation and the implemented software itself.
 Verification documentation is written as a consequence of testing activities.
 Finally, scientific publications are written as a holistic synthesis of the entire Data Management System for the community.

 Note that this is an *idealized* linear information flow.
-Software development work will spur new Technical Notes that in turn create revise design documentation.
+Software development work will spur new :ref:`technical notes <technotes>` that in turn create revise design documentation.
 However, :numref:`fig-information-flow` shows the role of each document class in supporting the Data Management System in reporting research, documenting designs, and documenting for users.